brotatotes/bht-automation/bht gen 2/Acts/Chapter 22/Acts 22 7 bht.md

 # Acts 22:7 Commentary Help Text

 ## BHT:
-In retelling his encounter on the road to Damascus, Paul recalls how the voice from heaven had deeply impressed him, reproducing the exact call he heard.
-Both he and his companions fell to the ground, overwhelmed by the moment's gravity.
-The voice questioned Paul, highlighting the personal nature of his persecution.
-This encounter marked a pivotal moment in Paul's life, catalyzing his transformation and his subsequent devotion to Christ.
-It exemplifies the divine intervention that can redirect our paths and lead to profound change when we encounter the truth of the Gospel.
+When Saul heard the voice from heaven, he fell to the ground along with those who were with him.
+The voice addressed Saul by repeating his name twice, emphasizing the personal nature of the encounter.
+The question asked to Saul, Why persecutest thou me? echoed in his mind and left a lasting impact.
+This powerful experience was imprinted in his memory, as Paul later recounted the same call before Agrippa and Bernice.
+The repetition of Saul's name and the piercing question demonstrated the significance of this encounter and its transformational effect on his life.

 ## Choicest Commentary Quotes:
 ### Philip Schaff:
+1. "Saul, Saul.
+Here, and again in Paul’s own account before Agrippa and Bernice at Cæsarea, the language ‘Hebrew’ is specially noticed."
-1. "The voice from heaven had so imprinted itself on the memory of Paul that he reproduces the call to him as he first heard it."
+2. "The voice from heaven had so imprinted itself on the memory of Paul that he reproduces the call to him as he first heard it."
-2. "Here, and again in Paul's own account before Agrippa and Bernice at Cæsarea, the language 'Hebrew' is specially noticed."
-3. "Also in the narrative of chap.
-9, the Aramaic (Hebrew) form of Saul, 'Saoul,' is found."

 ### Archibald T. Robertson:
-1. "I fell... unto the ground."
-2. "A voice saying, 'Why persecuted thou me?'"
+1. "I fell (επεσα).
+Second aorist active indicative with -α rather than επεσον, the usual form of πιπτω."
+2. "Saul's name repeated each time...
+Same question also in each report: 'Why persecuted thou me?' (Τ με διωκεισ?).
+These piercing words stuck in Paul's mind."

 ### John Gill:
 1. And I fell unto the ground,....
 And so did those that were with him, Acts 26:14.And heard a voice, saying unto me, Saul, Saul, why persecutest thou me?
 Acts 26:14- :.